Adi-Dzocaj/Adi-Dzocaj/README.md

 # Hello there!

-I'm Adi, an aspiring front end developer studying at Medieinstitutet, Malmö, Sweden.
+I'm Adi, a passionate software developer with a degree in Front End Development from Medieinstitutet in Malmö, Sweden.

 ## Skills and Experience
 + HTML